 I was asked recently how I can say “I believe everything will be all right even when it’s not,” when for some people, like those who have experienced great tragedies in life, for example, things may never be all right again.
-The reason for the question had to do with an older post I wrote called Grateful To Have Met You, but after explaining my belief and helping them understand what apparently can seem like a bold statement to some, I began thinking there’s probably other people who read my post and wondered the same thing.
+The reason for the question had to do with an older post I wrote called, Grateful To Have Met You, but after explaining my belief and helping them understand what apparently can seem like a bold statement to some, I began thinking there’s probably other people who read my post and wondered the same thing.
 So with that, here’s basically what I told the gentlemen.
 If you’ve read my older post, I hope it clears up any questions you have about my beliefs or the title of this post.

 First, I fully understand that things may never be all right for some people.
-We each handle things differently in our lives, and I don’t want to seem arrogant with my beliefs.
+We all handle things differently in our lives, and I don’t want to seem arrogant with my beliefs.
 However, what I’m referring to when I say I believe everything will be all right even when it’s not, has to do with the lesser, but still disturbing things that can happen to us in life.
 And the reason I believe this to be true is that I’ve learned I can eventually be all right.
 It doesn’t mean I’m not fearful and worried through rough times, but I learned how with help, I can get through adverse circumstances and even grow from the experience.

 I’m not saying I could eventually be all right under any circumstances, like losing a child or a grandchild mind you.
 And I must add here that I believe statistically my children and grandchildren will long outlive me.
 But I do know that we can either use adverse circumstances to help make us stronger or let them defeat us, and it’s up to us, and only us, to ask for help when needed.